 What is Manuka honey?

-Manuka honey (from the Leptospermum Scoparium) is the first type of honey that has been extensively researched by leading universities worldwide and is recognized for its unique, high-quality, natural bioactivity.
+Manuka honey (from the Leptospermum Scoparium) is the first type of honey that has been extensively researched is recognized for its high-quality, natural bioactivity.
 This rare honey is only produced for a few weeks a year when the Manuka tree is in bloom.
-Manuka nectar provides the special natural compounds that make Manuka honey one of the most prized honeys - a combination of the ancient properties of honey and the powerful properties of the New Zealand Manuka tree.
+Manuka nectar provides the special natural compounds that make Manuka honey one of the most prized honeys – a combination of the ancient properties of honey and the powerful properties of the New Zealand Manuka tree.
 Manuka honey owes its complexity to the unique New Zealand environment and the unique location of New Zealand.
-New Zealand's natural ecosystems, clean waters, clean air and diverse weather conditions have created robust plants and trees (such as the native Manuka tree (Leptospermum Scoparium)) that thrive by adapting.
+New Zealand’s natural ecosystems, clean waters, clean air and diverse weather conditions have created robust plants and trees (such as the native Manuka tree (Leptospermum Scoparium)) that thrive by adapting.

 Who is it for, who can use it?